 Is only economic productivity at stake?

-The safety is also at stake due to sleep deprivation.
-A Central Road Research Institute (CRRI) report indicated that around 40% of road traffic accident on Lucknow –Agra highway can be attributed to sleep deprived drivers.
+Safety is also at stake due to sleep deprivation.
+A Central Road Research Institute (CRRI) report indicated that around 40% of road traffic accidents on the Lucknow-Agra highway can be attributed to sleep-deprived drivers.

-An Italian study by Garbarino et al observed that sleep disorders resulted in more than doubling of the work accidents compared to otherwise healthy individual.
-Workers suffering from sleep deprivation leading to excessive daytime sleepiness are twice as likely to injure themselves while at work than those without sleep disorder.
+An Italian study by Garbarino et al observed that sleep disorders resulted in more than doubling of work accidents compared to otherwise healthy individuals.
+Workers suffering from sleep deprivation leading to excessive daytime sleepiness are twice as likely to injure themselves while at work than those without sleep disorders.

-Impact of sleep deprivation on Social interaction and behaviour at workplace
+Impact of sleep deprivation on Social interaction and behaviour at the workplace

-Pilcher et al noted that sleep deprivation negatively impacts the individual’s response to positive stimuli which could result in more focused responding to perceived negative events.
+Pilcher et al noted that sleep deprivation negatively impacts the individual’s response to positive stimuli which could result in a more focused response to perceived negative events.
 As a result, there is a greater possibility of misjudgement, miscommunication and tension between coworkers.

-Experts believe that sleep deprivation is associated a greater risky decision making.
-This could lead to compromise of safety and decisions where losses outweigh the benefits.
+Experts believe that sleep deprivation is associated with greater risky decision-making.
+This could lead to a compromise of safety and decisions where losses outweigh the benefits.
 Excessive sleepiness is also found to be associated with aggressive behaviour, mood disorders and absenteeism.

 Lack of sleep is a health hazard!